pgfeldman/optevolver/README.md

 <h2>TF2OptimizationTest Tutorial</h2>
 (The code for this tutorial is in the optevolver/examples/TF2_opt_example.py file)

-This example extends the <b>TF2OptimizerTestBase</b> to build a simple dataset and evolve a model's architecture and hyperparameters to map an input sequence to an output sequence.
+This example extends the <b>TF2OptimizerTestBase</b> to build a simple dataset and evolve a model's architecture and hyperparameters to map an input sequence vector to an output sequence vector using a simple multilayer perceptron.
 To ensure that the fitness values are repeatable, an <em>Ensemble</em> of ten models is generated using the same Genome.
 We do this because the random initialization of weights can create a wide range in performance of a model.
 At the end of the example, we'll see how the individual predictions from each model can be combined to make an average prediction which should be far more reliable.
 To run the example, you will have to (pip) install the latest version of the <b>optevolver</b> package:

 <pre>pip install optevolver</pre>